Amla Juice Recipe: Fresh, Preserved & Mixed — 3 Methods

 Lemon juice.
 1 tsp.

-Best for: Anaemia, low haemoglobin, iron absorption.
-Vitamin C in amla dramatically improves iron absorption from beetroot.
+Best for: Anaemia means low haemoglobin in your blood.
+Vitamin C in amla helps your body a lot.
+It makes iron absorption from beetroot much better.
 When: Morning or afternoon.

 4. Amla + Turmeric — Anti-Inflammatory